emlog/cactus/cactus/README.md

 Text explanation: Explain the concepts in the selected text in more understandable language

+## 测试内容

+London's Heathrow Airport resumed operations late Friday after an electrical fire at a nearby substation forced a full-day closure, causing global travel chaos with hundreds of canceled flights and thousands of stranded passengers.
+The explosion at a Hayes substation 1.5 miles from the airport knocked out power early Thursday, requiring 70 firefighters to battle a blaze in a transformer containing 25,000 liters of cooling oil.

+Despite backup generators, Europe's busiest airport couldn't maintain normal operations, forcing flights to divert to airports across Europe and as far as Bangor, Maine.
+"Contingencies of certain sizes we cannot guard ourselves against 100%," Heathrow CEO Thomas Woldbye told the BBC.
+"This is as big as it gets for our airport."
+British Airways, which planned to carry 100,000 passengers Friday, prioritized long-haul flights to Australia, Brazil and South Africa when operations resumed after 4 p.m.

 # 将 macOS App 项目发布为 DMG 安装包
 要将您的 macOS 应用程序打包成 DMG 安装包，需要经过以下几个步骤：